Our Pull-Up Program Builds Strength Like Never Before

 Each session takes only 20 minutes.

-To learn your first pull-up, you’ll need a resistance band, a high bar.
+To learn your first pull-up, you'll need a resistance band and a high bar.

 You can easily pair this program with any other training routine.

-No, you don’t need to be able to do any pull-ups before starting!
+No, you don't need to be able to do any pull-ups before starting!
 This program is designed for everyone, even if you have zero experience or strength.
-It starts with foundational exercises like building grip and scapula strength, making it perfect for absolute beginners.
+It starts with foundational exercises like building grip strength and scapula awareness before moving into full pull-ups.

 The time it takes depends on your starting strength and consistency.
 Some people may achieve their first pull-up in as little as 6 weeks, while others might take a few months.
-Most of our clients learn their first pull-up in just 2-3 months and then progress to 5 pull-ups about 2 months later by continuing the program.
+Most of our clients learn their first pull-up within 50 days of consistent training.

-To start, you’ll need a resistance band, a high bar, and either a low bar or workout rings to perform all the exercises.
+To start, you'll need a resistance band, a high bar, and either a low bar or workout rings to perform all the exercises.
 Many of these can be found in any gym.
-Once you’ve mastered your first pull-up, you’ll only need a high bar or workout rings and a resistance band for continued progress.
+Once you've mastered your first pull-up, you can continue to progress with just a high bar.

 The program is designed to be done 3 times per week, on non-consecutive days like Monday, Wednesday, and Friday.
 Each session is short, taking about 20 minutes.